- For annual performance, please refer to our Sustainability Report 2020.

-Our Corporate Responsibility (CoR) Policy highlights our commitment to conserve resources, manage and mitigate environmental impacts of our operations, maintain biodiversity and address climate risks.
+Our Corporate Responsibility (“CoR”) Policy highlights our commitment to conserve resources, manage and mitigate environmental impacts of our operations, maintain biodiversity and address climate risks.
 The CoR Policy lays down a solid foundation to incorporate sustainability considerations into the entire lifecycle of our operations.
-To supplement the CoR Policy, we have established a Green Procurement Policy covering specific aspects and developed a Climate Change Strategy to specify our commitment and approach to address climate risks.
+To supplement the CoR Policy, we have established a Green Procurement Policy covering specific supply chain-related aspects and developed a Climate Change Strategy to stipulate our commitment and approach to addressing climate risks.
 For more information, please visit the Corporate Governance section of this website.

 Combating Climate Change

 Given the enduring nature of our rail and property infrastructure, we must be resilient and adaptive to climate risks in order to build and operate long-term sustainable transport networks and properties to serve our communities.
 Our commitment to addressing climate change is demonstrated by our support of the HKSAR Government's Climate Action Plan 2030+ which outlines plans for the avoidance or reduction of greenhouse gas emissions to meet the obligations of the Paris Agreement.
 We also support the International Association of Public Transport (“UITP”) Declaration on Climate Leadership which clearly spells out the industry's responsibility to act and its commitment to climate leadership.
 Our Climate Change Strategy reaffirms our commitment to managing and minimising our impacts on climate change through mitigation and adaptation to maintain our climate resilience.

 Please refer to the Sustainable Investment section of this website for our Climate-related Financial Disclosures.

 Energy Reduction and Efficiency